TL;DR: What's the best production monitoring software?

 Scrap, micro-stops, and changeovers undermine your thermoforming scrap reduction goals.
 You don’t need another big IT project—you need clear, real-time shop floor data from the lines you already run.
 Guidewheel clips onto your existing equipment and surfaces live run/idle/down data, and allows operators to log scrap reasons so your teams can see problems as they happen and prove which fixes work.

 Operators get simple scoreboards.
 Maintenance and CI get downtime and defect tracking and alerts across shifts and plants.
 Together, you can attack the true causes of loss, not just the symptoms.
+See how this plays out for plastics & packaging and broader consumer goods operations.
+For packaging lines specifically, see the best machine monitoring software for packaging lines.

 Book a demo with Guidewheel today to see how real-time FactoryOps can cut scrap and stabilize your thermoforming operations.